-- 2. The organisers must provide each LINEJUDGE with uniform, flag, and a small towel.
-The colour of the flags should be red or vellow - 3.
+- 3. The organisers must provide each LINEJUDGE with uniform and flag.
+The colour of the flags should be red or vellow. - 4.
+When two line judges are used, they stand at the corners of the court closest to the right hand of each referee, diagonally at - the court closest to the right hand of each referee, diagonally at 1 to 2 m from the corner.
+Each one of them controls both the end line and side line on his/her side. - 5.
 The LINEJUDGE's work is very important, especially during high level international matches.
-In addition to calling "ball in" or "out", as well as other faults they are responsible for,

-LINEJUDGES must pay close attention to the touch by the block, because this counts as a first team hit.
-LINEJUDGES must always indicate to the REFEREES by the use of a flag signal a block touch during the rally (for a possible four hit fault).

-- 4. Faults should be signalled clearly, to ensure beyond any doubt that the FIRST REFEREE sees them. - 5.
-If the ball touches the antenna, crosses over it, or flies outside it into the opponent's court, the LINEJUDGE closest to the direction of the ball, must signal the fault. - 6.
-For any contact with the top 80cm of the antenna by any player during his/her action of playing the ball or interfering with the play, the LINEJUDGE on the side of the court of the player committing the fault, must signal. - 5.
-The LINEJUDGE must understand clearly the definition of the ball out (i.e. when passing completely outside or over the antennae to the opponent court) and understand its various consequences in their signalling (when to signal, appropriate signal for each circumstance etc).
-There are many different circumstances that may occur. - 6.
-A LINEJUDGE may be asked to participate in a ball mark protocol.
-The LINEJUDGE must indicate correctly the ball mark in the sand and any other facts as requested by the REFEREES.
+In addition to calling "ball in" or "out", as well as the other faults which they are responsible for, LINEJUDGES must pay close attention to the touch by the block, because this counts as a first team hit.
+LINEJUDGES must always indicate to the REFEREES by the use of a flag signal a block touch during the rally (for a possible four hit fault). - 6.
+Faults should be signalled clearly, to ensure beyond any doubt that the FIRST REFEREE sees them. - 7.
+If the ball touches the antenna, crosses over it, or flies outside it into the opponent's court, the LINEJUDGE with the better view of the trajectory of the ball (primarily on the side of the playing court receiving the ball), must signal the fault. - 8.
+For any contact with the top 80cm of the antenna by any player during his/her action of playing the ball or interfering with the play, the LINEJUDGE nearer the side line on that side of the playing court where the player commits the fault must signal. - 9.
+The LINEJUDGE must understand clearly the definition of the ball out (i.e., when passing completely outside or over the antennae to the opponent court) and understand its various consequences in their signalling (when to signal, appropriate signal for each circumstance, etc).
+There are many different circumstances that may occur.